gayathrijanakiram/M1_ProjectGoal/1_Requirements/README.md

 - Opportunities
 - Threads
 # 4W's and 1H's
--Who
+- Who
--When
+- When
--What
+- What
--Where
+- Where
--How
+- How
 # DETAIL REQUIREMENTS:
--High Level Requirements:
+- High Level Requirements:
--Low Level Requirements:
+- Low Level Requirements: